The Herbs and The Adventures of Parsley

 Although it's a rather bizarre experience if you listen to it all the way through in one go.

-But if you tell your doctor "it hurts when I do this" then don't be surprised if he simply says "well,don't do it then !"
+But if you tell your doctor "it hurts when I do this" then don't be surprised when he says "well,don't do it then !"

 One other thing I should really do is Google Track 9,Side One,as I won't be the only one who's never heard of it.